kunalsavla20/Global_Superstore_Dashboard/README.md

 # Global_Superstore_Dashboard
 This project showcases an interactive global superstore dashboard using PowerBI.
 It provides valuable insights into the sales performance, profitability, and customer segmentation of a global superstore.
 The dashboard enables data-driven decision-making, optimizing product and customer performance, and extracting actionable insights.

+# Project Outline:
+In today's competitive retail landscape, understanding and optimizing sales performance, profitability, and customer segmentation are paramount for success.
+Our global superstore faces challenges in effectively analyzing and utilizing its vast dataset to make data-driven decisions.
+This project aims to address these challenges by creating an interactive PowerBI dashboard that provides comprehensive insights into our global superstore's operations.

 # Methodology
 I gathered and cleaned data from various sources, ensuring data quality.
 PowerBI was used for analysis and visualization, with custom calculations.